winterBeka97/phaser-test-game/README.md

+#Phaser 3 tutorial game
+A game created with help of Phaser tutorial using phaser3-project-template.

 # Phaser 3 Webpack Project Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.